PIMS Postdoctoral Fellows

 Award decisions are made by the PIMS PDF Review Panel based on the excellence of the candidate, potential for participation in PIMS programs and potential for involvement with PIMS partners.
 PIMS Postdoctoral Fellows will be expected to participate in all PIMS activities related to the Fellow's area of expertise and will be encouraged to spend time at more than one site.
 To ensure that PIMS Postdoctoral Fellows are able to participate fully in Institute activities, they may not teach more than two single-term courses per year.

 Nominees must have a Ph.D. or equivalent (or expect to receive a Ph.D. by December 31 of the year in which the fellowship is awarded) and be within three years of their Ph.D. as of December 31 of the year of nomination.
-The fellowship may be taken up at any time between September 1 of the year the fellowship is awarded and January 1 of the year after that.
+The fellowship may be taken up at any time between the summer of the year the fellowship is awarded and January 1 of the year after that.
 The fellowship is for one year and is renewable for at most one additional year.

 Regular PIMS Postdoctoral Fellowships